Benjamin Henry Latrobe: Houses

 When Latrobe began private practice in England, his first projects were alterations to existing houses, designing Hammerwood Park, and designing Ashdown House, East Sussex.
 Alterations completed early in his career may have included Tanton Hall, Sheffield Park, Frimley, and Teston Hall, although these homes have since been altered and it is difficult now to isolate Latrobe's work in the current designs.
 His designs were simpler than was typical at the time, and had influences of Robert Adam.
 Features in his designs often included as part of the front porticos, Greek ionic columns, as used in Ashdown House, or doric columns, seen in Hammerwood Park.

 The book, The Domestic Architecture of Benjamin Henry Latrobe, lists buildings he designed in England, including Grade II* listed Alderbury House (late 1800s) in Wiltshire.
 This structure had previously been misattributed to James Wyatt.
-It has been described as "one of Wiltshire’s most elegant Georgian country houses".
+It has been described as "one of Wiltshire's most elegant Georgian country houses".

-Latrobe continued to design houses after he emigrated to the United States, mostly using Greek Revival designs.
+Latrobe continued to design houses after he immigrated to the United States, mostly using Greek Revival designs.
 Four houses still stand that Latrobe designed: the Decatur House in Washington, D.C.; Adena in Chillicothe, Ohio; the Pope Villa in Lexington, Kentucky; and the Sedgeley Porter's house in Philadelphia.
 As one of Latrobe's most avant-garde designs, the Pope Villa has national significance for its unique design.
 He also introduced Gothic Revival architecture to the United States with the design of Sedgeley.
 The mansion was built in 1799 and demolished in 1857; however, the stone Porter's house at Sedgeley remains as his only extant building in Philadelphia.
 A theme seen in many of Latrobe's designs is plans with squarish-dimensions and a central, multi-story hall with a cupola to provide lighting, which was contrary to the popular trend of the time of building houses with long narrow plans.